carpentries-incubator/better-research-software-r/episodes/02-better-start-version-control.md

 $ git config --global init.defaultBranch main
 ```

 At this point, we should be located in our `spacewalks` directory.
-We want to tell Git to make `spacewalks` a repository --
-a directory where Git can track changes to our files.
+We want to tell Git to make `spacewalks` a repository -- a directory where Git can track changes to our files.
 We initialize this new repository with:

 ```bash
 $ git init
 ```

-It should be noted that this repository is "hidden" as it starts with a dot.
+This repository just created is "hidden" as it starts with a dot.
 We can find its name with the same list command used previously:

 ```bash
 $ ls -laF
 ```

-A new line will be visible:
+A new line will be visible in the output:

 ```output
 drwxr-xr-x   10 jsgro  staff     320 Oct 28 14:11 .git/